 Related Topic: Slow Cooker Mistakes: Prevention and Solutions

 Brands similar to the Crock-Pot with oven-safe inserts up to 400 degrees Fahrenheit include All-Clad, Black & Decker, Cuisinart, and Hamilton Beach.

-Other slow cookers oven safety varies from brand to brand.
+Other slow cooker oven safety varies from brand to brand.
 This is attributed to the fact that not all slow cooker inserts are made from ceramic.
 Slow cooker inserts are also made from aluminum, stainless steel, and metal coated with ceramic.

-As with all cookware and appliances consult manufacturers’ instructions before use.
+As with all cookware and appliances, consult manufacturers’ instructions before use.

 General Safety Questions & Answers for Slow Cookers